Anirudh533/Python-for-Penetesters/README.md

 # Penetration Testing with python
-Made this repository from Chrisitian Zot's Course
-I'll try to add more
+Made this repository from Chrisitian Zot's Course\n I'll try to add more